ofiwg/libfabric/man/fi_endpoint.3.md

 Returns 0 on success.
 On error, a negative value corresponding to fabric errno is returned.
 For fi_cancel, a return value of 0 indicates that the cancel request was submitted for processing.
+For fi_setopt/fi_getopt, a return value of -FI_ENOPROTOOPT indicates the provider does not support the requested option.

 Fabric errno values are defined in `rdma/fi_errno.h`.